 Help the Words Flow

-Do your child’s great ideas get lost before they hit the page?
-Teach your ADDer to express himself through the written word.
+Do your child’s great ideas get lost in his ADHD brain before they hit the page?
+Teach him to express himself through the written word with these simple strategies.

-Written expression is a major problem for many students with ADHD.
+Written expression is a major problem for many students with attention deficit disorder (ADHD or ADD).
 One study showed that 65 percent of students with the condition have trouble writing essays or finishing written assignments.
 The following strategies will help your child express himself on paper or the computer.

 > Demonstrate essay writing.
 The teacher, with input from students, should write an essay in class on an overhead projector or a white board.
 The teacher asks students to supply three main ideas, and three details that support each idea.
-ADDers do better when they see the teacher work on a task.
+Kids with ADHD do better when they see the teacher work on a task.